JPEG | Juxtaposition

-A list of art terms and definitions that begin with the letter J.
+A dictionary of art terms and definitions that begin with the letter J.

 - Japanese Prints